Nile University of Nigeria: Inaugural Lecture Series

 Nile University of Nigeria held her first Inaugural Lecture on July 18, 2024, which was delivered by Prof Titilayo Obilade, a professor of Community Medicine.
 The title of the inaugural lecture was "Health Messaging: Currency for Today, Savings for Tomorrow".
 Prof. Obilade drew on her years of experience in academia as well as her work in global health and community service to emphasize the importance of timely and accurate health messages in both preventing health crises in the short term and laying the groundwork for long-term health improvements.
 The second inaugural lecture was delivered by Prof. Steve A. Adeshina a professor of Computer Vision and Engineering on October 17, 2024.
 The title of the lecture was "Machine Intelligence vs Human Intelligence: Can Machines Outperform Humans?"
 The third inaugural lecture was delivered by Prof. Chigozie Enwere a professor of International Relations and Strategic Studies on January 23, 2025.
 The title of the lecture was "Modern Trends and Issues in African Revolution: A New Perspective in African Politics".
+The fourth inaugural lecture was delivered by Prof. Abdullahi S.B.
+Gimba, a renowned scholar in Petroleum and Gas Engineering in May 2025 with the title: “Empowering Society: The Engineer’s Mandate to Innovate in a Disruptive World,” The fifth inaugural lecture was delivered by Engineer Professor Abdulhameed Danjuma Mambo in November 2025.
+The title of the lecture was: Beyond Concepts and Concrete: Pathways for Advancing Sustainable Buildings and Infrastructure in 21st Century Nigeria.
+The sixth inaugural lecture was delivered by Professor Prema Kirubakaran, Professor of Artificial Intelligence and Quantum Computing and Deputy Vice-Chancellor (Administration) of the University on Thursday, 29 January 2026.
+The title of the inaugural lecture is: Navigating the Future of AI in Research: Innovations, Ethics, and Global Impact.
+The seventh inaugural lecture was delivered by Professor Hauwa Lamino Abubakar, a Professor of Management on Thursday, 7 May 2026.
+The titles of the inaugural lecture was: Entrepreneurship as a Development Architecture: The Lamino Entrepreneurship Ecosystem Achievement Process (LEEAP) for Emerging Economies.